chuymarin/doa-jenkins-lab/LAB_1.md

 \
 **Step 5: Configure your Job (again)**
 * Click in "Back to Project" link from the right menu
-* Click in "Configure" link from the right menu
+* Click in "Configure" link from the left menu
 * Select the option "This project is parameterized"
 * Click on "Add Parameter" and select "String Parameter"
 * You will need to fill 3 values: Name, Default Value, Description, fill the values as follow: